-INTRODUCTION
+1. INTRODUCTION

-Sacred Heart School of Communication (SHSC) was established as the Department of Communication of Sacred Heart College, Kochi in 2012 with a vision to make use of the reach of communication media in society and utilize their powers for common good.
-We give emphasis to develop a balanced sensibility and creative initiative among the Under Graduate and Post Graduate level students.
+Sacred Heart School of Communication (SHSC) was established as the Communication and Media wing of Sacred Heart College, Kochi in 2012 with a vision to make use of the reach of communication media in society and utilize their powers for common good.
+SHSC gives emphasis to develop a balanced sensibility and creative initiative among the Undergraduate and Postgraduate level students.

-The Master's Programme in Communication and Journalism is intended to prepare students for professional practice through a curriculum that focuses on a balanced development of technical skills and theoretical understanding.
-The Programme is designed so as to accommodate the rapid changes in technology while maintaining a firm grounding in basic media principles and ethics.
+The postgraduate programme in Communication and Journalism is intended to prepare students for professional practice through a curriculum that focuses on a balanced development of technical skills and theoretical understanding.
+The Programme is designed to accommodate the rapid changes in technology while maintaining a firm grounding in basic media principles and ethics.

-The scope of Journalism and Communication Studies has expanded in the recent years and it has found new dimensions with the advent of new media.
-The M.C.J Programme aims to impart quality education in Print/TV/Online journalism, advertising, PR and other areas of communication, thus molding professionals needed for the ever-expanding media industry.
-The Programme structure that blends theory and practical learning and industry interface provides ample space for specializations.
+The scope of Journalism and Communication Studies has expanded in recent years and it has found new dimensions with the advent of new media.
+This postgraduate programme aims to impart quality education in Print/TV/Online/Magazine journalism, video production, advertising, PR and other areas of communication, thus molding professionals needed for the ever-expanding media industry.
+The Programme structure that blends theory and practical learning, and industry interface provides ample space for specialisations.
 Designed to meet global standards, this course fosters creative and responsible communication professionals, who will be the next generation journalists, copy writers, corporate communicators, PR professionals, visualizers and much more.

-A meeting of the Board of Studies in Communication and Journalism held on August 2, 2019 recommended a revision of the existing Post Graduation M.C.J syllabus in comparison with the parent University (MG University) syllabus with appropriate modifications.
+The meeting of the Board of Studies in Communication held on 2nd August 2019 recommended the revision of the existing PG Syllabus in comparison with the parent university (MG University) syllabus with appropriate modifications.
+The Academic Council of the college decided to implement the revised syllabus with effect from the academic year 2021-22.